cpinheir1103/Build-a-Voting-App/README.md

-EJSEJSWelcome to the Glitch BETA
+//EJSEJSWelcome to the Glitch BETA
 =========================

 Click `Show` in the header to see your app live.
 Updates to your code will instantly deploy and update live.